useblocks/awesomesphinx/docs/index.rst

 -----------------------
 To search for data in all table columns, simply use the search field on the upper right of the table.

-Use the export buttons to get the current view as PDF or Excel file.
+Use the export buttons to get the current view as a PDF or Excel file.
 The export takes filter and sorting into account.

 .. needtable::